Alberta Health Services and Alberta Health are administering several outpatient treatments, which include:

-If you have tested positive for COVID-19 and your symptoms began less than five days ago and you believe you meet the eligibility criteria (above), please call your primary care practitioner.
+If you have tested positive for COVID-19 and you believe you meet the eligibility criteria (above), please call your primary care practitioner.
 If you don’t have one, or your primary care practitioner isn’t prescribing Paxlovid yet, call the dedicated line at 1-844-343-0971 to find out if you qualify to receive treatment.
 Do not call 811.

 When you call, you will be asked to leave a message.
 Staff will call you back and ask you some questions before referring you to a health professional who will determine if you are eligible, get your consent and write you a prescription for Paxlovid™ or book an appointment for you to receive Remdesivir at either a third-party site, in your home or at an AHS site.